 Both Wellbutrin SR and Wellbutrin XL are available as generic bupropion tablets.

 Both Wellbutrin SR and Wellbutrin XL are prescription medications that are FDA approved to treat adults with major depressive disorder.
 Wellbutrin XL is also used to treat adults with seasonal affective disorder.

 Major depressive disorder

 Major depressive disorder is a serious mood disorder which most commonly affects young adults between the ages of 18-25.
-More women than men suffer from this clinical depression and over 7% of American adults having at least one major depressive episode a year.
+More women than men have clinical depression and over 7% of American adults have at least one major depressive episode a year.

 If you have MDD, you continually feel sadness and a loss of interest in your previously enjoyable daily activities.
 These symptoms persist to the extent that you may feel as if life isn’t worth living.
 You find it difficult to function in your daily tasks and may also suffer from physical symptoms such as chronic pain or digestive issues.

 According to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), to be diagnosed with major depressive disorder, you will have at least five of the following symptoms Including either a depressed mood or a loss of interest/pleasure:

 - Noticeable loss of interest or pleasure in your usual activities